Downtown Crime Rate Trends — Los Angeles

 Downtown is the central business district of Los Angeles, organized around the Civic Center, the Financial District around Bunker Hill, and the historic core along Broadway and Spring.
 Anchored by Union Station, the Walt Disney Concert Hall, Grand Central Market, and the Crypto.com Arena/LA Live entertainment complex.

-Ten categories moved in Downtown Los Angeles this March — four ran below trend in the current month, and six registered as sustained structural shifts across the trailing 12 months.
-The dominant shape is a broad, multi-year retreat across both violent and property crime, not a single quiet month.
+Nine categories moved in Downtown Los Angeles this April — four one-month below-trend signals and five sustained structural shifts, all pointing the same direction.
+The shape of the month is a broad, multi-category decline across both violent and property crime, not a single anomaly pulling the average down.

 Notable signals 4